 Danny Duffy’s Changeup – We don’t normally feature two pitches from the same player on the same day, but it’s hard to say no when a starter is dealing as much as Duffy.
-We just couldn’t resist making a GIF for this Changeup that dipped low and away on Steven Souza Jr.
+We just couldn’t resist making a GIF for this Changeup that dipped low and away on Steven Souza Jr./strong>.

 Vincent Velasquez’s Changeup – During our stream of yesterday’s game, I mentioned you would be seeing this pitch again and here we are.
 The fade VV gets on this 90 mph Changeup is absurdly good, seemingly repulsed by Brandon Crawford’s bat and outside of the zone.